techservicesillinois/SecDev-Tools/plaster_templates/README.md

 Install-Module -Name Plaster
 ```

-Every template is going to provide a different output but the general use case is the follow:
+Every template is going to provide a different output but the general use case is the following:
 ```
 Invoke-Plaster -TemplatePath '.\MyTemplate\' -DestinationPath '.\MyProjectDir\'
 ```